Subset Selection for Multiple Linear Regression via Optimization: Introduction

-In the statistics community, subset selection when $m \geq n$ is called \textit{high dimensional variable selection}.
+Basic multiple linear regression analyses require a data matrix with $n > m + 1$; i.e., the number of observations must be greater than the number of explanatory variables plus one.
+Otherwise, the $n-1$ linearly independent explanatory variables and one intercept variable yield a regression model with zero fitting error given a full rank data matrix.
+However, in practice, it is not that uncommon to have a data set with $m \geq n-1$.
+For example, gene information has many attributes (explanatory variables) while only a few observations are usually available.
+In statistics, subset selection when $m \geq n$ is called \textit{high dimensional variable selection}.
 Note that, if each row of the data matrix is an observation, the length of the data matrix is greater than the width when $m<n$, and the width of the data matrix is greater when $m \geq n$.
 Based on the shape of the data matrix, we hereafter refer to the cases $m < n$ and $m \geq n$ as \textit{thin} and \textit{fat cases}, respectively.

-In this paper, we present mathematical programs for optimization of $MAE$ and $MSE$ for the thin case.
-Our $MSE$ model is different from the branch and bound algorithm of \citet{Furnival-Wilson:74}, as their model explores branches based on subsets whereas ours is based on branching on binary variables.
-Our $MAE$ model for the thin case does not fix $p$ and directly optimizes $MAE$, whereas the model in \citet{Konno-Yamamoto:09}, \cite{Bertsimas-Shioda:09}, and \citet{Bertsimas-etal:15} assume fixed $p$ and minimizes $SAE$ or $SSE$.
-For the fat case, we define a new objective function and extend the formulations from the thin case.
-Our work is distinguished from LASSO since our objective is a modification of the traditional criteria of $MAE$ and $MSE$, whereas LASSO penalizes the regression coefficients in the objective function.
-We also present algorithms that optimize the new objective function.
+For the fat case, \citet{Stodden:2006} studied how model selection algorithms behave with a different but fixed ratio of $\frac{m}{n}$. \citet{Candes-Tao:07} proposed an $l_1$-regularized problem based approach, called \textit{Dantzig selector}.
+However, their approach does not explicitly take into account the number of selected variables, which is different from our models.